David Wilson (footballer, born 1994): Career

 Wilson joined Partick Thistle in the summer of 2011, and made his senior debut for the club on 1 January 2014.
 He signed a new one-year contract in June 2014.
 He signed on loan for Stranraer in January 2017.
 Wilson left Firhill in May 2017, after his contract with the club was not renewed.
 After leaving Thistle, Wilson signed a one-year deal with Scottish Championship club Dumbarton on 26 June 2017.
 He scored his first senior goal for the Sons, in a 2–1 Scottish Challenge Cup victory over Connah's Quay Nomads.
 Wilson was released by Dumbarton at the end of the 2017–18 season and joined Scottish League Two side Annan Athletic.

 After playing with Stirling Albion, he signed for Albion Rovers in 2021.
 He returned for a second spell at Dumbarton in May 2022.
+He signed a two-year contract extension in April 2023.
+His second spell at the club ended in May 2025, with Wilson having played 131 times across his two stints with the club.